kwan22/consistency/science.md

 <img src="./media/science/5arb_search_demo_setup.webp" width="480"/> <br>
 > Shoutouts to Preimi for pioneering this idea and applying it to not only [5arb](https://discord.com/channels/403698615446536203/1137847168850477146/1137847184616861757) but also [3a cassette](https://discord.com/channels/403698615446536203/1137847192028201030/1137847207035404308) and [7arb](https://discord.com/channels/403698615446536203/1137847217282093087/1137847240455639040).

-The fundamental use case of DashCD setups is that we are incurring a timer during which we cannot dash, and using that timer's expiration, combined with buffer leniency, to set up the next dash consistently.
+The fundamental use case of these DashCD setups is that we are incurring a timer during which we cannot dash.
+We can use that timer's expiration, combined with buffer leniency, to set up the next dash consistently.
 The above examples discussed setting up commonly occuring horizontal or vertical trajectories, but sometimes I'll just simply use DashCD as a timer for general timing/positioning purposes.
 The downdash after bonking the fish must be delayed by at least 1 frame after the first possible frame, but it also needs to be "as soon as possible" to make getting clean landing back on the starting platform as consistent as possible, i.e. there is a deadframe.
 I'll aim the downright into the fish such that I can buffer the downdash and have the deadframe occur while having a tiny bit of DashCD left, effectively removing the deadframe and getting a sufficiently early enough downdash to have the following clean landing be consistent. <br>
 <img src="./media/science/fw_rem_dashcd.webp" width="480"/> <img src="./media/science/fw_rem_dashcd.png" width="480"/> <br>
 > In the particular execution of the 1st clip, I hit the fish with DashCD(2): the 3rd blue dash silhouette not appearing is a clear indicator that there is still some amount of DashCD left.
 This results in the downdash coming out on the 3rd frame after the bonk, safely avoiding the deadframe and still being sufficiently early enough for an easy clean landing.
 Care is taken to aim for a sufficiently consistent DashCD upon hitting the fish by approaching the fish with a particular, slightly suboptimal but reasonably fast trajectory.